Kremlin Wall Necropolis

 The Kremlin Wall Necropolis is the former national cemetery of the Soviet Union, located in Red Square in Moscow beside the Kremlin Wall.
 Burials there began in November 1917, when 240 pro-Bolsheviks who died during the Moscow Bolshevik Uprising were buried in mass graves.
-The improvised burial site gradually transformed into the centerpiece of military and civilian honor during the Second World War.
-It is centered on Lenin's Mausoleum, initially built in wood in 1924 and rebuilt in granite in 1929–30.
-After the last mass burial in Red Square in 1921, funerals there were usually conducted as state ceremonies and reserved as the final honor for highly venerated politicians, military leaders, cosmonauts, and scientists.
-In 1925–1927, burials in the ground were stopped; funerals were now conducted as burials of cremated ash in the Kremlin wall itself.
+This improvised burial site gradually transformed into the centerpiece of military and civilian honor during the Second World War.

+Centered on Lenin's Mausoleum, the Necropolis was initially built from wood in 1924 and rebuilt in granite in 1929–30.
+After the last mass burial in Red Square in 1921, funerals there were usually conducted as state ceremonies reserved as the final honor for highly venerated politicians, military leaders, cosmonauts, and scientists.
+Sometime between 1925 and 1927, burials in the ground stopped, replaced by the interment of cremains in the Kremlin wall itself.
 Burials in the ground resumed with Mikhail Kalinin's funeral in 1946.

-The Kremlin Wall was the de facto resting place of the Soviet Union's deceased national icons.
-Burial there was a status symbol among Soviet citizens.
-The practice of burying dignitaries at Red Square ended with the funeral of General Secretary Konstantin Chernenko in March 1985.
-The Kremlin Wall Necropolis was designated a protected landmark in 1974.
-After the dissolution of the Soviet Union, citizens of the Russian Federation and many other former post-Soviet states continue to pay their respects to the national heroes at the Kremlin Wall.
+The Kremlin Wall is the de facto resting place of the Soviet Union's deceased national icons.
+Burial there was a status symbol among Soviet citizens, and even since the dissolution of the Soviet Union, citizens of the Russian Federation and many other former post-Soviet states continue to pay their respects to Soviet national heroes at the Kremlin Wall.

+The Kremlin Wall Necropolis was designated a protected landmark in 1974, and the practice of burying dignitaries at Red Square ended with the funeral of General Secretary Konstantin Chernenko in March 1985.

 Site

 As recently as 1800, the site of the Necropolis was a boggy moat spanned with stone bridges.

-The eastern segment of the Kremlin wall, and Red Square behind it, emerged on its present site in the 15th century, during the reign of Ivan III; the wall and the square were separated with a wide defensive moat filled with water diverted from the Neglinnaya River.
+The eastern segment of the Kremlin Wall, and Red Square behind it, emerged on its present site in the 15th century, during the reign of Ivan III; the wall and the square were separated with a wide defensive moat filled with water diverted from the Neglinnaya River.
 The moat was lined with a secondary fortress wall, and spanned by three bridges connecting the Kremlin to the posad.

-From 1707–08 Peter the Great, expecting a Swedish incursion deep into the Russian mainland, restored the moat around the Kremlin, cleared Red Square and built earthen fortifications around Nikolskaya and Spasskaya towers.
+In 1707–08, Peter the Great, expecting a Swedish incursion deep into the Russian mainland, restored the moat around the Kremlin, cleared Red Square and built earthen fortifications around Nikolskaya and Spasskaya towers.
 From 1776 to 1787, Matvey Kazakov built the Kremlin Senate that today provides a backdrop for the present-day Necropolis.